-There is nothing like a spot of color to brighten the dreariest of winter afternoons.
+There is nothing like a spot of color to brighten the dreariest of winter days.

 Even if it’s only for the short time it takes to collect soup makin’s, the arrangement of fresh root vegetables on the kitchen counter can be as pretty as a picture to the lady of the house.
 Morning sunlight angling through the window panes is so welcome; it invites us to be thankful for what bounty we have.